 - Premiums grow tax-deferred cash value from which you can withdraw or borrow.

-Whole Life Cons
+Drawbacks of Whole Life Insurance

 - Using the cash value can reduce the death benefit (if loans are not paid back), subject you to taxation, or result in the surrender of the policy.